Cecilia8989/WSAA-Project/README.md

 - **Database Interaction:** Interacts with two primary database tables, 'authentication_logins' and 'employees,' to execute various data retrieval and manipulation tasks.
 By leveraging Flask-Login and MySQL database connectivity, the script ensures efficient and reliable database interactions.

 - **Flash Messages:** Utilizes Flash messages for providing feedback to users during authentication, CRUD operations, and other interactions.
 Flash messages are used to convey success messages, error messages, and other relevant information to users [()](https://stackoverflow.com/questions/63387031/how-to-clear-existing-flash-messages-in-flask), [()](https://nrodrig1.medium.com/remove-flash-message-from-flask-web-application-e5c82e639b2f), [()](https://pythongeeks.org/flask-flashing/#:~:text=By%20default%2C%20Flask%20does%20not%20automatically%20clear%20the,the%20flash.clear%20%28%29%20function%20from%20the%20flash%20module).

+**Usage:**

+To execute the script, simply run it as the main program.
+This will start the server, and it will be accessible through a **Chrome browser**.
+By default, Flask applications run on port 5000.
+Then, open Chrome and navigate to http://127.0.0.1:5000/ to access the API.